Ecommerce shipping support guide

 [store name]

 Use this when the issue may be a delayed carrier page, typo, or marketplace tracking-link problem.
+Do not ask for screenshots that show full addresses, payment details, or account screens unless your support workflow specifically requires a safe redacted image.

-Example 5: tracking shows delivered but buyer cannot find it
+Example 6: tracking shows delivered but buyer cannot find it

 Hi [customer name],